 Industry

-• 🏦 Real estate sector has long-term demand potential driven by urbanization and housing growth, but cyclical risks remain.
+• Real estate sector has long-term demand potential but is cyclical and sensitive to interest rates.

 Conclusion